fortuna-computers/fortuna-connector/README.md

 - **test-leds**: will blink all LEDs on the connector.
 Needs to be run with `sudo`.
 - **avr-skeleton**: `avrdude` configuration and sample project to program an AVR.
 Change the AVR type on the `Makefile`.
 (TBD)
 - **arm-skeleton**: an example project to program an ARM Cortex-M microcontroller.
 (TBD)

+The Makefile needs to be configured to choose the correct MCU, speed, etc... along with the reset line that is being used (for AVR).
+The following `make` commands are available:

+- `make`: compile source code
+- `make size`: print size of executable generated for the MCU
+- `make test-connection`: test if communication with the MCU is working
+- `make fuse`: program fuses (AVR only)
+- `make upload`: upload executable to the MCU
+- `make talk`: opens a serial connection from the computer to the MCU
+- `make clean`: delete the intermediate files generated

+A program called `reset` is also made available that simply resets the MCU.
+The source might need to be editted to set the correct reset line.